 Rank 6 – Tiger Woods

-There is a reason the TaylorMade M5 Driver that Tiger Woods uses is one of the top drivers used by players throughout the PGA Tour – it’s Tiger.
+There is a reason the TaylorMade M5 Driver that Tiger Woods uses is one of the top Drivers used by pros throughout the PGA Tour – it’s Tiger.
 Golf won’t be the same when he’s gone.

 Using a new manufacturing technique TaylorMade is shooting to have the M5 driver deliver more yards and make it easier to customize to your swing.